-

 Academic Review of all undergraduate students who fall below the 2.00 minimum semester or cumulative average required for continuation at Marist College is conducted at the conclusion of the fall and spring semesters.
 Course work taken during a winter or summer semester may be reviewed to monitor progress.
 If a student’s cumulative grade point average drops below a 2.00 during one of these semesters, they will be placed on an academic sanction.
 The Center for Advising & Academic Services (CAAS) carefully reviews student records, and files supplementary information for each student.

 Academic Standing - At the end of each semester, final grades are reviewed to determine the academic standing of each Marist student.
 A student is considered to be in good academic standing if they are matriculated, maintain a cumulative grade point average of 2.00 or higher and a semester grade point average of 2.00 or higher, and is considered to be making satisfactory progress toward a degree.
-Students failing to meet these standards are subject to warning, academic probation, or academic dismissal.
+Students failing to meet these standards are subject to warning, academic restriction, or academic dismissal.

 Academic Dismissal - Students who fail to meet the minimum academic standards of the College during any semester may be academically dismissed.
 Every Marist student has one opportunity to appeal a first-time academic dismissal.
 If an appeal is not granted, or a student does not appeal, a student may apply for a one-time reinstatement to Marist College (see the Reinstatement site for more information).
 A student who is dismissed, reinstated then dismissed a second time cannot return to Marist.
-Note that disciplinary dismissal or probation is a separate entity and these procedures are described in the Marist College Student Handbook.
+Note that disciplinary dismissal or restriction is a separate entity and these procedures are described in the Marist College Student Handbook.
 Below are the specifics on how to appeal.
 Students must abide by the mandatory time and date deadline set by the Center for Advising & Academic Services (CAAS).
 Any appeals received after the appeal deadline will not be accepted.

 Frequently Asked Questions Regarding Appeals of Academic Dismissals